drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/mesh-manager.rst

 Mesh options
 =============
 This field allows you to save the mesh with a specific name.
+This name will later help you identify the mesh you want to work with when assigning the boundary conditions scenario.